DylanAKing/OpenVPN-Installer/README.md

 ## Installation Instructions

-For the installation script to function we need to have SSH running on each system to check if its enabled run:
+For the installation script to function we need to have SSH running on each system.

+To check if its enabled:

     systemctl status ssh

-If you need to start it run:
+To start it:

     sudo systemctl start ssh

-If you want ssh to run on start up:
+To enable SSH to run on start up:

     sudo systemctl enable ssh

 If you are running Debian 10.6.0 there are a few things to verify before you run the installer:

     Make sure you have these packages installed:

         - sudo

         - ufw

         - unzip (or select an alternative dependant on your download format ex: .zip, .tar.gz)

-    Verify the Desired non-root user is in the sudoers file '/etc/sudoers'\
-    the way i know to do this is by adding the following line to '/etc/sudoers'
+    Verify the Desired non-root user is in the sudoers file '/etc/sudoers' the way i know to do this is by adding the following line to '/etc/sudoers'

         $username ALL=(ALL:ALL) ALL

-    Replacing $username with the name on your non root user and placing this line\
-    below the corresponding line for ROOT. \
+    Replacing $username with the name on your non root user and placing this line below the corresponding line for ROOT.
     Please inform me if there is a better way to acheive this.

-    With these packages installed and a non-root user capable of using the "sudo" command, \
-    you are ready to run the installer, just follow the ubuntu instructions below.
+    With these packages installed and a non-root user capable of using the "sudo" command, you are ready to run the installer, just follow the ubuntu instructions below.

 If your running ubuntu 20.04, or completed the steps outlined aboved: